merdahl/AlexaLinux/README.md

 ================
 Portions of this project are based on the work of Sam Munchin and his AlexaPi project.
-This represents a cut-down version of his work to establish a bare-minimum cross-platform means to access the Alexa Voice Service (AVS).
+This represents a cut-down version of his work to establish a bare-minimum cross-platform means to access the Alexa Voice Service (AVS) on any Linux platform (PC or embedded) capable of meeting the dependencies.

 Installation instructions
 =========================